About INSS

 Bruno Pichler

 Bruno Pichler studied medicine and qualified as a physician before obtaining a PhD in neuroscience at Technical University Munich.
 He started using fluorescence microscopy for calcium-imaging more than 20 years ago as a graduate student in Arthur Konnerth's lab in Munich.
 He then worked as a postdoc in Thomas Mrsic-Flogel's lab at University College London and as a Senior Investigator Scientist in Troy Margrie's lab at the National Institute for Medical Research (NIMR).
-During this time, he built an ample variety of multiphoton microscopes and wrote software for instrument control, image acquisition, image processing, visual stimulation and data analysis.
+During this time, he built a wide variety of multiphoton microscopes and wrote software for instrument control, image acquisition, image processing, visual stimulation and data analysis.
 Bruno has taught imaging techniques at international courses including EMBO, CSHL and TENSS and has co-authored papers in Nature, Nature Neuroscience, Nature Communications, PNAS and other journals.

-In 2013, Bruno joined Scientifica Ltd. as R&D Manager and worked with his team on the development of new products in Scientifica's multiphoton range (eg. VivoScope, Chromoflex, HyperScope).
+In 2013, Bruno joined Scientifica Ltd. as R&D Manager and worked with his team on the development of new products in Scientifica's multiphoton range (e.g. VivoScope, Chromoflex, HyperScope).
 He was the author of Scientifica's open-source image acquisition software SciScan which received the Microscopy Today Innovation Award 2016.

 In 2016, Bruno Pichler founded Independent NeuroScience Services (INSS) to provide the international neuroscience community with bespoke hardware solutions and other consulting services.